The Hunchback of Notre Dame (1996 film): Video games

 In 1996, a tie-in game entitled The Hunchback of Notre Dame: Topsy Turvy Games was released by Disney Interactive for the PC and the Nintendo Game Boy, which is a collection of mini games based around the Festival of Fools that includes a variation of Balloon Fight.

-A world based on the movie, "La Cité des Cloches" (The City of Bells), made its debut appearance in the Kingdom Hearts series in Kingdom Hearts 3D: Dream Drop Distance.
-It was the first new Disney world confirmed for the game.
+In 2022, content of the film was made available within the Disney Magic Kingdoms game by Gameloft, introduced in a limited time event with a storyline that takes place after the events of the film.

-In 2022, Hunchback content was made available for a limited time within the Disney Magic Kingdoms game by Gameloft.
+La Cité des Cloches, a world based on The Hunchback of Notre Dame, appears in Kingdom Hearts 3D: Dream Drop Distance.

 Other media

-Disney has converted its adaptation of The Hunchback of Notre Dame into other media.
-For example, Disney Comic Hits #11, published by Marvel Comics, features two stories based upon the film.
-Characters from The Hunchback of Notre Dame make very rare appearances at the Disney Parks and Resorts, but can be seen as figures inside Clopin's Music Box in Fantasyland.
+Characters from The Hunchback of Notre Dame make occasional appearances at the Disney Parks and Resorts.
+Clopin's Music Box is a small attraction based on the film in Fantasyland at Disneyland and Hong Kong Disneyland has the Clopin's Festival of Foods restaurant.